Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 4. Traveling as a family?
 Check out the children’s zoo

 What’s a zoo without a designated area for children’s enjoyment, right?
 The San Diego Zoo’s Children Zoo is a great spot to foster a love of nature and wildlife in the next generation.
-The children’s zoo is host to numerous educational opportunities, including demonstrations, that encourage curiosity and exploration.

-The area is, as you’d expect, catered to the presence of children.
-Even the largest of double-strollers can fit through the walkways with ease.
-There are also play areas available for children to use, so that they may nurture their bodies as well as their minds when they pay a visit to the zoo.
+There are also play areas available for children to use so that they may nurture their bodies as well as their minds when they visit the zoo.

 5. See the Africa Rocks Habitats

-The newly-established Africa Rocks exhibit showcases six habitats to celebrate the biodiversity of Africa.
+The newly established Africa Rocks exhibit showcases six habitats to celebrate the biodiversity of Africa.
 The six habitats are:

 • Cape Fynbos: Where penguins (and over 100 species of lizard) come to play.